rachelleagarcia/rachelleagarcia.github.io/_posts/2020-06-24-nibbles-htb.md

 ### Nibbleblog Admin

-Now that we're admin, we can browse a bit more on the admin side to see if there's anything that we can use.
-Taking a look, we can easily find out that this Nibbleblog is running on version 4.0.3.
+Now that we're logged in as admin, we can browse a bit more to see if there's anything that we can use.
+Taking a look, we can see that this Nibbleblog is running on version 4.0.3.
 Since we know the version number, we can see if there are any existing exploits... and there is: [CVE-2015-6967](https://nvd.nist.gov/vuln/detail/CVE-2015-6967)

 > Unrestricted file upload vulnerability in the My Image plugin in Nibbleblog before 4.0.5 allows remote administrators to execute arbitrary code by uploading a file with an executable extension, then accessing it in content/private/plugins/my_image/image.php.

-Oo, and if we go back into Nibbleblog, we see that we have access to the My Image plugin, so let's try out this exploit!
+Oo, and if we go back into Nibbleblog, we see that we have access to the My Image plugin, so let's try this exploit!

 <img src="/images/blog/nibbles/image.png" alt="dirb results">